serikatnewbie/serikatnewbie.github.io/data/blog/htb-cyberapocalypse-2024/forensics.md

 ![image](https://hackmd.io/_uploads/rkxTD9RTa.png)

-> hmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmm
-> need to turn off the windef lol
+> hmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmm need to turn off the windef lol

 ![image](https://hackmd.io/_uploads/BJWWd9R66.png)

 > _noice_

-> given .docm file, i directly know that we will be checking at the macro of this doc file
-> extracted it using oletools, and got this vb
+Given .docm file, i directly know that we will be checking at the macro of this doc file extracted it using oletools, and got this vb

 ```basic
 Public IAiiymixt As String